profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

     causes two constants to be printed to steady the reading on the ‘Serial Plotter’, which otherwise will dynamically change its’ Y-axis scale.
- 8. We then read data from the INMP441 Microphone and place it in our data buffer.
+ 8. We then read data from the ‘INMP441 Microphone’ and place it in our data buffer.
 If the data is good, we read it out and display the “Audio Waveforms” on the Serial Plotter.

-    Testing the INMP441 I²S Microphone:
+    TESTING the INMP441 I²S Microphone:

     Hook everything up, load the sketch and open the Serial Plotter.
     You should see a representation of the sound (Audio Waveforms)